 Regardless of what option you choose, however, it’s important that you store your water properly or you’ll simply risk ruining your supplies.
 Keep your water containers in a cool, dry place away from direct sunlight.
 This will help prevent rapid spoilage and disintegration of plastics, which can cause chemicals to leach into the water supply.

-How to care for your water supplies
+How to care for your Long Term water Storage supplies